 - All Documents Provided by Customs at Port

-Once the fee has been paid, you will submit the completed application along with proof of payment to the local GIBDD branch.
+Submit the completed application along with proof of payment to the local GIBDD branch.
 After that, you will be provided with license plates for your used vehicle and proof of registration.
-Take note that you will want to provide your insurance provider with your Russian car registration number after completing the above.
+Provide your insurance provider with your Russian car registration number after completing the above.

 Should you have any further questions about registering your used vehicle in Russia, simply consult the website for the State Road Traffic Safety Inspectorate here.
-(Note that this website is only offered in Russian.)
+(Note that this website is in Russian.)

 The Used Car Market in Russia

-The decline in sales of both new and used cars has had a lot to do with the increase in price for vehicles in Russia overall.
-That said, the price of used cars has been increasing at a much slower rate than new cars, something to which the strength of the Russian used car market owes some credit.
+The decline in sales of new and used cars is connected to the increase in the price of vehicles in Russia.
+That said, the price of used cars has been increasing at a much slower rate than new cars.
+Something to which the strength of the Russian used car market owes some credit.

-Far and away, the most popular automotive make in Russia is Lada, a brand that’s owned and operated domestically.
-When looking at sales of both new and used cars, you can easily see how this make’s various models absolutely dominate the market.
+The most popular automotive in Russia is Lada.
+Looking at sales of both new and used cars, you can see this makes various models dominate the market.

 That said, other makes have been enjoying success in the Russian automotive market.
-Most notably, Toyota owns a significant share of the Russian new and used car markets, with its cheap and fuel-efficient vehicles appealing the Russian buyer.
-In addition, both Ford and Chevrolet enjoy respectable sales in Russia, with these makes more durable vehicles – particularly SUVs – enjoying success.
+Most notably, Toyota owns a significant share of the Russian new and used car markets.
+Its cheap and fuel-efficient vehicles appeal to the Russian buyer.
+In addition, both Ford and Chevrolet enjoy respectable sales in Russia.
+With these, making more durable vehicles – particularly SUVs – enjoy success.

-Still, there’s no escaping the fact that Russia’s incredibly high import duties and taxes have had an adverse effect on the import market.
-In fact, these high taxes have led to many countries threatening trade sanctions in order to get the Russian government to relent.
+Russia’s incredibly high import duties and taxes have hurt the import market.
+These high taxes have led to many countries threatening trade sanctions to get the Russian government to relent.

 Despite this, though, Russia shows no signs of alleviating the burdensome duties and taxes, particularly for used vehicles.
-In fact, as tensions continue to boil over between Russia and Western nations, it’s entirely possible that the situation with used car import duties and taxes could get even worse.
+As tensions continue to boil between Russia and Western nations, the situation with used car import duties/taxes could get worse.